 Here in the UK in the 21st Century visiting a lido as a grown-up is already considered to be quite adventurous.
 Wild-swimming has the sound of anarchy and is about as reputable as sky-diving or base-jumping.

 Last Thursday I did a few rounds in the Thames near Hammersmith.
-Earlier today I checked out the West Reservoir Centre in Stoke Newington.
-I donned my wet suit, put on a T-shirt and shorts on top, put on my neoprene boots, and took the Victoria line from Green Park to Finsbury Park (12mins).
-In my large backpack I had the remainder of the gear like prescription goggles, rubber gloves, and a change of clothes.
+So, as mentioned, earlier today I checked out the West Reservoir Centre in Stoke Newington.
+I packed my gear and took the Victoria line from Green Park to Finsbury Park (12mins).

 There are three marked routes.
 One 100m long counter-clockwise swim around a line of buoys next to the changing area.
 Another, slightly longer, route going further away from the land and more towards the centre of the lake.
 Then there is the third and largest ‘standard’ course, about 450m long around a square-shaped centre marked by buoys.

 While swimming, you can enjoy a look around the Woodberry Wetlands, a little pocket of picturesque nature around the pond.
 Should swimming not be your thing, especially at the moment, when the water is still only around 9 C degrees or 48 F degrees and 90% of the swimmers are wearing wet suits, then there are plenty of other options like kayaking, canoeing, sailing, or stand-up paddling (SUP).